Nikon D300S vs D5500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D300S and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D300S does not offer wifi capability.
+In contrast, the D300S does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D300S (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.